-- Results of CT scan can be improved by using contrast liquid.
+- The results of the CT scan can be improved by using contrast liquid.

-- CT scan provides a 3D image of the body by rotating X-rays in 360 degrees.
+- CT scan provides a 3D body image by rotating X-rays 360 degrees.

 Disadvantages of CT scan

-- CT scan requires the patients to hold breath which is difficult for some patients.
+- CT scan requires the patients to hold their breath which is difficult for some patients.

 - CT scan of brain van de disturbed due to bones nearby.

-- CT scan can be dangerous for unborn babies.
+- CT scans can be dangerous for unborn babies.
 It can cause tumors or childhood cancer in babies.

 - Contrast liquid of CT scan can also damage the kidney.